Build Introduction

 Rotting Lightbringer, splashing and attacking with a high volume of Overpowered puddles.

-Just starting on your druid adventure?
+Just starting on your Druid adventure?
 Try out the Pulverize Leveling Build and swap to this one at Level 60.

 Strengths and Weaknesses